-The Canadian Nuclear Safety Commission (CNSC) has identified ORS' Cybersecurity Best Practices for Users of Radioactive Sources [11] and ORS' Procurement Requirements for ORS-provided Security Systems [12] publications as potentially serving to inform expectations or provide guidance for the protection of physical protection systems.
-They are in the process of proposing changes to the Canadian regulatory regime to extend cyber security requirements to other radiological material, specifically to sealed sources.
-Since there is very little Canadian or international experience with regulation of cyber security for other radiological the CNSC has prepared a public discussion paper [13] containing possible approaches and requirements for cyber security.
-The purpose of the discussion paper [13] is to solicit input from licensees and the public that will inform the development of regulatory guidance and requirements.
+The Canadian Nuclear Safety Commission (CNSC) is in the process of proposing changes to the Canadian regulatory regime to extend cyber security requirements to other radiological material, specifically to sealed sources.
+Since there is very little Canadian or international experience with regulation of cyber security for other radiological the CNSC has prepared a public discussion paper [11] containing possible approaches and requirements for cyber security.
+The purpose of the discussion paper [11] is to solicit input from licensees and the public that will inform the development of regulatory guidance and requirements.